+You might say, "But I am selling a house, so I do not care if we have pests, and the pest inspector missed them."
 But these things have a way of coming back to bite.
-Although pest companies are generally on the hook for a certain period of time, the person ultimately responsible for hiring the lousy pest inspector might be the seller.
+Although pest companies are generally on the hook for a certain period, the person ultimately responsible for hiring the lousy pest inspector might be the seller.
 A seller does not want to find herself in court over negligence or intentional misrepresentation or some other accusation.

-When is a Home Pest Inspection Required?
+When a Home Pest Inspection Is Required

-This depends on your state and local regulations.
-In some states such as California, a home pest inspection is not a requirement of sale.
-It can become a requirement of sale if the buyer's appraiser notes conditions that could raise suspicions about termites, beetles, ants, and/or dry-rot.
+The requirement from an inspection depends on your state and local regulations.
+In some states, such as California, a home pest inspection is not a requirement of sale.
+It can become a requirement of sale during negotiations if the buyer's appraiser notes conditions that could raise suspicions about termites, beetles, ants, or dry-rot.

 A real estate agent can inform a seller as to whether local laws require a pest inspection.
 An agent might also give a client a few referrals to pest companies, but it is not the agent's responsibility to order the pest inspection.
 It is the seller's home and the seller's responsibility to call a pest company if the seller desires an inspection.

-- the condition of the home
+- The condition of the home

-- your real estate agent's advice and, most important,
+- Your real estate agent's advice

-- the type of market in which you are selling.
+- The type of market in which you are selling

 If the condition of the home gives you a reason to suspect there is dry-rot damage or pests, you might want to pay for a pest report to clarify.
 For example, if you can poke the tip of a ballpoint pen through a window sill, you most likely have a dry-rot situation.
 If dry-rot appears evident, a seller can verify that issue by obtaining a pest report.